Completion and Graduation

 Maintaining good Academic Standing helps you reach your academic goals faster.

-- Academic Probation occurs if your semester cumulative institution GPA falls below 2.0.
+- Academic Probation occurs if your semester cumulative GPA falls below 2.0.

-- Continued Academic Probation occurs if your cumulative institution GPA falls below 2.0 but your semester institution GPA is above 2.0.
+- Continued Academic Probation occurs if your cumulative GPA falls below 2.0 but your semester GPA is above 2.0.

 Attendance has a significant impact on performance, and attendance during the first week is essential to your success.
 Academic success is directly tied to the effort students put into their studies, the degree to which they interact with faculty and peers, and the extent to which they integrate into campus life.